ruricolist/vernacular/README.md

 Vernacular is a module system for languages embedded in Common Lisp.
 It is inspired by [Racket][].

-Vernacular enables embedding languages where modules are scoped to files.
+Vernacular enables embedding languages where modules are lexical and are scoped to files.
 This is a scenario for which [ASDF][] is useless, but which applies to almost all languages one might actually want to embed.
 Vernacular fills this gap.

 Vernacular builds on [Overlord][].